Ayowel/shell-utilities/README.md

 ## Usage

 Usage from source relies on inclusion with `source` or `.`.
 Depending on your use-case, you might want to copy the functions you want to use instead.

+## Tooling

+For code linting, we rely on [shellcheck](https://github.com/koalaman/shellcheck).

+For documentation, we rely on [Doxygen](https://github.com/doxygen/doxygen) with the [bash-doxygen](https://github.com/Anvil/bash-doxygen) filter for shell compatibility